How to Gain Confidence to Speak in Public: 11 Easy Tips (2026)

 Imagine yourself on the stage, and the people around are listening to you attentively.
 This is a mental rehearsal that makes your brain feel real.

-Visualize with deep breathing—this gives both calmness and control.
+Visualise with deep breathing—this gives both calmness and control.

 This technique is especially helpful for people who are introverted, who keep to themselves more often, or those who face public speaking anxiety.